-Once you create a query you can use charts or maps to visualize that data in notebooks, dashboards, and alerts (alerts only support line charts).
+Once you create a query you can use panels to visualize that data in notebooks, dashboards, and alerts (alerts only support line charts).
 You can also adjust the Y axis for a chart.

 Visualization types